New physics in toponium's shadow?: Model and Method

 The coupling $\kappa_g$ parametrises possible short-distance contributions from heavy new states, while $\kappa_t$ encodes the top-quark contribution generated by the axial anomaly.
 Even if $\kappa_g = 0$, a non-zero Yukawa coupling $c_t$ induces an $agg$ vertex at one loop, thereby generating the effective $a\,G\tilde{G}$ interaction relevant to $t\bar t$ production.
 The top-loop contribution $\kappa_t$ entering the $agg$ vertex is given by

-where $A_{1/2}^A$ is the conventional pseudoscalar form factor defined, for example, in~\cite{Djouadi:2005gj}.
+where $A_{1/2}^A$ is the conventional pseudoscalar form factor defined, for example in~\cite{Djouadi:2005gj}, and $q$ stands for the pseudoscalar four-momentum.
 Strictly speaking, the $\kappa_t$ quantity from Eq.~\eqref{eq:kappa_t} corresponds to the one-loop contribution to the $agg$ vertex and not the full $aG\tilde{G}$ operator appearing in the Lagrangian~\eqref{eq:lagrangian}.
 However, at leading order in the process relevant for this work (see Figure~\ref{fig:diagram}), only the effective $agg$ vertex contributes, so it is sufficient to consider the top triangle loop contribution to $\tilde\kappa_g$.

 The setup defined above is characterised by three free parameters, $M_a$, $c_t$ and $\kappa_g$.
 In order to simplify the discussion and to enable a transparent exploration of the parameter space, we treat $M_a$ and $c_t$ as the independent inputs, while fixing $\kappa_g$ through the total width of the pseudoscalar.
 Concretely, we consider two benchmark scenarios in which the relative pseudoscalar width is set to $\Gamma_a/M_a = 1\%$ or $5\%$, and we determine $\kappa_g$ such that the pseudoscalar acquires the chosen width-to-mass ratio after assuming that the dominant decay modes are $a \to gg$ and $a \to t\bar t$ when kinematically open.
 In this way, the parameter $\kappa_g$ is fully determined up to a sign flip for a given set of parameters $(c_t,M_a, \Gamma_a)$, and we choose throughout this work the positive solution.
 For practical calculations, we employ a public model implementation in {\sc FeynRules}~\cite{Christensen:2009jx, Alloul:2013bka, Darme:2023jdn}\footnote{See the `\textsc{eVLQ S012}' model file available from \url{http://feynrules.irmp.ucl.ac.be/wiki/NLOModels}.}, which we modify to turn off all irrelevant couplings and include the changes induced by Eqs.~\eqref{eq:kaapag_full} and \eqref{eq:kappa_t} and then export it to \textsc{MG5\_aMC}~\cite{Alwall:2014hca} for cross section calculations.